valvolt/storiz/README.md

 then from your web browser, go to http://localhost:3000

 ## CHANGES

+[NEW] - Instead of creating an account, one can now use the 'autologin' feature.
+At the login page, click on the 'login as anonymous' or go to /autologin.
+This will create an anonymous user without a password.
+Only the last MaxAnonUsers users will be kept on the database (default value: 1000).

 [NEW] - I've added a new private collection storing the story flags (e.g. Stuff keys) out of the main PlayerData collection.
 As this new PlayerFlags collection is never published, this avoids a data leak which could help players to cheat.